 Online writing courses even the playing field.
 No matter where you are, no matter how much experience you have, as long as you have an internet connection and willpower you can get better at writing.

-Check out the list of courses below, full of experts teaching you the tips and tricks to help solve common story dilemmas and elevate your writing.
+Check out the list of courses below, full of experts teaching you the tips and tricks to help solve common story dilemmas and elevate your writing (and some include affiliate links, so clicking on them will support Bookfox, at no cost to you).

 These 25 online writing classes offer an insightful take on different aspects of writing.
 They are broken up into three main categories with a bonus category at the bottom of the list!